 Given the low levels of bycatch observed in the Herring fishery (Section 5.9), this FMP includes no additional management measures to reduce the amount or impact of bycatch.
-Bycatch collected in commercial herring samples will be recorded and periodically reported in season summaries or Enhanced Status Reports.
+Bycatch collected in commercial Herring samples will be recorded and periodically updated in the Enhanced Status Report.